 Whenever a firebreak is identified, the Emergency Action Plan (PAE) is triggered and company mobilizes the necessary resources to put out the fire.
 Eventually, company also carries out awareness campaigns on the importance of fires prevention.

 Our historical data reveals that few fires may affect Agropalma.
 Most of them start in the surrounding neighborhoods and always occur in the second semester, in the hottest and driest months.
-In 2017 and 2018 fire monitoring satellites have registered 18 and 21 hotspots within our farms.
-Fortunately none was confirmed to be an actual fire.
+In 2019, monitoring satellites have registered 57 hotspots within our farms.
+Fortunately, none was confirmed to be an actual fire.
 In the same way, Agropalma did not register any fire in its FFB suppliers.

-To make sure our Zero Deforestation Policy is implemented properly we provide trainings and monitor our own field staff and FFB suppliers.
-So far, the results we get are being satisfactory considering in 2018 we recorded zero deforestation in our own operations as well as in our FFB suppliers operations.
+To make sure our Zero Deforestation Policy is properly implemented, we provide trainings and monitor our own field staff and FFB suppliers.
+Deforestation is verified on ground and via satellite images interpretation.
+For our own estates, our forest rangers team patrol our forests every day and report any disturbance.
+In the case of FFB suppliers, the technical assistance team visit the farmers every two weeks and report on any deforestation or fires that might be happening.
+Once a year we check the satellite images to confirm the integrity of the forest reserves (independent FFB suppliers are also included, if any).
+So far, the results we get are being satisfactory considering in 2019 we recorded zero deforestation in our own operations as well as in our FFB suppliers’ operations.

 Company is committed to restore any of its own areas deforested by accident.
 If it happens, a restoration plan will be implemented in order to recover the original features, values and functions.
 In case any FFB supplier is found with deforestation, it will be suspended and required to implement a restoration plan to recover the original features, values and functions.
 The refuse of doing so will lead company to terminate the contract.
 Company consider as non-compliant any deforestation for oil palm plantation carried out after November 2005.